 Focusing on the things to be grateful for in life.

-Practising acts of kindness which also helps to boost positive emotions.
+Practising acts of kindness which also helps to improve your mood.

 Besides lifestyle changes, depression can be managed also through a range of treatment strategies, including medication, counselling or psychological intervention with the help of experts.
 Treatment needs vary from individual to individual.